16 May 2012

-- Written by By Alexie Villegas Zotomayor - Reporter
+- By Alexie Villegas Zotomayor - Reporter

 THE newly constituted Creditors Committee now joins the swelling tide in favor of the dismissal of the Retirement Fund’s Chapter 11 bankruptcy petition.At the Commonwealth Retirement Association meeting yesterday, director Sapuro Rayphand, a member of the creditors committee, reported to the CRA board that the committee unanimously adopted a position in favor of the case’s dismissal.